cnlon/jep/README.md

 ## Contributing

 Thanks so much for wanting to help!
-We really appreciate it.
+I really appreciate it.

 - Have an idea for a new feature?
 - Want to add a new built-in theme?